 The rosters that needed help due to youth or injury, the 2010-11 squad, 2014-15 and last year’s team, all saw the Thunder make big moves via trade, Kendrick Perkins, Dion Waiters/Enes Kanter and Taj Gibson/Doug McDermott respectively.

 How Presti sees and foresees this roster will be the deciding factor.
 It has been reported that the Thunder will not seek to move Paul George at the deadline which opens the door for other trade scenarios, maybe some involving Abrines.

 While the franchise still values Abrines and has high hopes for the Euro guard, it is undeniable that year two has been a disappointment for a plethora of reasons.
 Higher expectations and a lack of quick development may force Presti’s hand.
 Specifically, that opportunity will be there if a trade is desired.

 There is still plenty of time for Abrines to bounce back.
 Donovan is right in that with more consistency, Abrines can bounce back and perhaps take that leap in development that many foresaw.
 Critiquing his game and future with the added consistency would also be more fair.

 “I think he is moving in the right direction,” Donovan said during the Trailblazers pregame.
 “Coming off the road trip, he hasn’t been able to practice much but we will see how the game goes from here.”

 The future with a talented roster, higher expectations and the ever active Sam Presti as GM open the door for many possibilities.
 Some that may include Abrines.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!